Roofing by Eagle Construction

 See if you feel that I should get my money back.

-The BBB and BCB have removed Eagle from their membership; and GAF no longer has them listed as a contractor.
+The BBB and BCB have removed Eagle from their membership; and GAF

 The sub-contractor that Eagle used was J&S Roofing.